 The Gypsy beggars reside near the churches, passing by merciful church parishioners may give some small money to intrusive gypsy children.
 Very often I see pregnant Gypsy women begging in the subway passages.

 Also, Romany women sit begging with infants in the streets, you will obviously see them in the main Kiev street Khreschatik.
 So, be aware of your personal things in crowded places, especially when you see Gypsy on the horizon.

 There’s also one sad thing about living in Kiev.
 The contrast between poor and wealthy people.
 The poor are mostly pensioners, elderly people who practically survive on their pitiful pension benefit.
 The minimum pension in Ukraine is the lowest in Europe.
 The retired Ukrainians receive not less than 1373 UAH which is 50 USD.
 Also, low salaries have public sector employees like teachers, doctors, social workers.

 The biggest part of the salary is spent on the payment of utilities which increased enormously for the last 2 years.

-These are mostly deputies, ministers and their family members, corrupt officials, bank top management, entrepreneurs, and a new but rapidly developing job area – IT workers.
+On a great contrast to the surviving population of Kiev live wealthy citizens.
+These are mostly deputies, ministers and their family members, corrupt officials, bank top management, entrepreneurs, and a new but rapidly developing field – IT workers.

+I believe that Kiev has an immense development prospect.
+I sincerely enjoy my occupation of a tour guide and happy to provide Kiev city tours.
 The city has everything for a comfortable living.
 Rich cultural life, ancient touristic spots, green areas, parks, picturesque Dnipro slopes, hospitable citizens, industrious workers, talented managers, well-developed infrastructure, and geographical location in the very center of Europe.